-As International Hummus Day approaches, Jenny Chandler implores you to look with fresh eyes at this now ubiquitous dip
+As International Hummus Day approaches, Jenny Chandler implores you to look with fresh eyes at this now-ubiquitous dip

-13th May is International Hummus Day.
+Sunday 13th May is International Hummus Day.
 You may be wondering why there’s any need for a specific day to be reminded of this ubiquitous paste, as if hummus hasn’t had enough time in the limelight of late.
-You surely can’t have missed last month’s so-called “crisis”, when some of our leading supermarkets’ hummus shelves were laid bare.
+You surely can’t have missed last year’s so-called “crisis”, when some of our leading supermarkets’ hummus shelves were laid bare.
 Thankfully, the popular dip had been recalled from stores owing to a taste issue rather than food safety one, but it did bring to light the astounding fact that just one food manufacturer produces so much of the nation’s hummus, for so many different labels.

 Perhaps we need a crisis from time to time, just to remind us of both how centralised and how industrialised so much of our food supply has become—a moment to reassess whether we actually know what’s in the packet and whether we want everything to taste standardised, homogenised and predictable.
 I’m guessing that a few of the disappointed shoppers, in a desperate quest for their favourite snack, may have given homemade hummus a whirl and what a fabulous surprise they’ll have had.
 Perhaps we should make 13th May Rediscover Hummus Day and aim to seek out or prepare a version really worth eating.

 A timeless gem